Proton Power Upgrade Overview

-• Provide up to 40% more power to the First Target Station target, delivering more neutrons to accelerate the pace of scientific discovery across a wide range of materials and technologies
+• Provides up to 40% more power to the First Target Station target, delivering more neutrons to accelerate the pace of scientific discovery across a wide range of materials and technologies

-• Enable novel neutron experiments, in more extreme environments, using smaller and less-concentrated samples
+• Enables novel neutron experiments, in more extreme environments, using smaller and less-concentrated samples

-• Leverage existing ORNL facilities and capabilities for maximum cost-effectiveness
+• Leverages existing ORNL facilities and capabilities for maximum cost-effectiveness

-• Power the Second Target Station to provide the world’s brightest “cold” neutrons and enable studies of more complex materials.
-STS in turn will provide up to 22 new instruments—8 initially—for unprecedented experiments on complex matter with its high-peak brightness beams of “cold” neutrons at high-repetition rates.
+• Will power the Second Target Station to provide the world’s brightest “cold” neutrons and enable studies of more complex materials.
+STS in turn will provide up to 21 new instrument stations—8 initially—for unprecedented experiments on complex matter with its high-peak brightness beams of “cold” neutrons at high-repetition rates.

 Key Proton Power Upgrade project additions and improvements: